Monviech/os-caddy-plugin/README.md

 - `Backend Server Port`: `8443` (Enter the port of your OPNsense GUI.
 You have changed it from 443 to a different port, since Caddy needs port 443.)
 - `TLS`: `X`
 - `TLS Trusted CA Certificates`: `opnsense-selfsigned` (The certificate you have saved in `System - Trust - Authorities`)
-- `TLS Server Name`: `OPNsense.localdomain` (The CN or SAN of the certificate)
+- `TLS Server Name`: `OPNsense.localdomain` (The SAN of the certificate)
 - Save
 - Apply
 - Open `https://opn.example.com` and it should serve the reverse proxied OPNsense Configuration GUI Website.
-Check the log file for errors if it doesn't work, most of the time the `TLS Server Name` doesn't match the CN or SAN of the `TLS Trusted CA Certificates`.
+Check the log file for errors if it doesn't work, most of the time the `TLS Server Name` doesn't match the SAN of the `TLS Trusted CA Certificates`.
+Please note that Caddy doesn't support CN (Common Name) in certificate since it's been deprecated since many years.
 - Additionally, you can create an access list to limit access to the GUI only from trusted IP addresses (recommended).
 Add that access list to the domain `opn.example.com` in advanced mode.
 Also, enable `Reject Unmatched Connections` in the `General` Settings to abort all connections immediately that don't match the access list or the handle.

 ##### Troubleshooting: